• Skip to main content

 form protein balls with your hands.

 Hint: each ball corresponds to about one tablespoon of mixed ingredients.
-Male bite-sized balls and optionally coat with powdered coconut or additional almond pulp.
+Make bite-sized balls and optionally coat them with powdered coconut or additional almond pulp.

 optionally roll the vegan protein balls over additional almond pulp or coconut flakes.